sternhagel/drupal-active-issues/README.md

 ## Known issues
  - The automatically installed demo block depends on the default `Bartik` theme being used.
  - According to the original task the block should display the "most active" issues in the queue.
-There's some room for interpretation here.
+There's some room for interpretation here:
   - My first choice was to sort the issues by the number of comments because many comments are a strong indicator for activity.
 Unfortunately the API doesn't seem to support it.
   - Now the listing shows only active issues, starting with the most recently updated - which is the closest I could get to "most active".